vitessio/website/content/en/docs/21.0/reference/features/vindexes.md

 aliases: ['/docs/schema-management/consistent-lookup/','/docs/reference/vindexes/']
 ---

-## A Vindex maps column values to keyspace IDs
+## A Vindex Maps Column Values to Keyspace IDs

 A Vindex provides a way to map a column value to a `keyspace ID`.
 Since each shard in Vitess covers a range of `keyspace ID` values, this mapping can be used to identify which shard contains a row.
 A variety of vindexes are available to choose from with different trade-offs, and you can choose one that best suits your needs.